ethanmiller1/Trading-Journal/docs/FUNCTIONS.md

 ## GetOptionStop(trade_order, premium, risk)

 This function calculates the stop loss based on option value.
 Default is 50% of the option's max loss (premium paid).

+## GetProtection(support, resistance, protection_reference)

+A protection rule is a response to an unexpected movement in a price pattern.
+If a candlestick in a bull flag moves lower than the previous day's low, this is an indicator that the bull flag may reverse before reaching it's target.
+In order to cut our losses, we put a protective stop 20 cents below the new low day.